CREATING CAPACITY THROUGH CONNECTION

 Rebecca Bailey, PVEI (Polyvagal Equine Institute).

 At Solace and Sanctuary, we work collaboratively and flexibly, adapting techniques and approaches to meet your personal hopes and needs.
-We will support your mind, body and self to reconnect through embodied experiences, mindfulness and non-judgemental curiosity.
-Noticing.
-Witnessing.
-Being.

 -